Passionate Summer (1958 film)

-Passionate Summer is a 1958 British drama film directed by Rudolph Cartier and starring Virginia McKenna, Bill Travers and Yvonne Mitchell.
-It is also known by the alternative title Storm Over Jamaica.
-It was based on a best-selling 1949 novel by Richard Mason called The Shadow and the Peak.
+Passionate Summer (also known as Storm Over Jamaica) is a 1958 British drama film directed by Rudolph Cartier and starring Virginia McKenna, Bill Travers and Yvonne Mitchell.
+The screenplay was by Joan Henry based on the 1949 novel The Shadow and the Peak by Richard Mason.

 Premise

 A British schoolteacher moves to Jamaica to teach after a tumultuous divorce, and meets an exciting new woman.